CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-35.png)

-5. You can export cost data to CSV file to do a cost analysis.
+5. You can export cost data to a CSV file to do a cost analysis.

 6. In the **Cost Analysis (1)** section, click on **Cost by resource (2)** drop down and select **Resource groups(preview) (3)**.